Library Media Endorsement

-These 27 credits of required classes are based on the standards of the American Association of School Librarians for school library media specialist preparation.
+Coursework is based on the standards of the American Association of School Librarians for school library media specialist preparation.
 Classes are either fully online or hybrid with one to three face to face class meetings.
 Accommodations can be made for those who live at a distance from PSU.

 Library Media students also learn by working directly in the field through practica.
 These opportunities allow students to make practical use of what they learn in their coursework in a school setting.

 Practical experience: Apply classroom ideas to actual field practice through an individualized professional development practicum plan at two levels (elementary, middle, and/or secondary).

 Experienced instructors: Learn from qualified school personnel and PSU faculty currently implementing and studying aspects emphasized in the program.